saihon/focus-input-element/README.md

 # focus-input-element

 Overview:

-Press a shortcut key to focus on the input field on the web page.
+Pressing the shortcut key moves the cursor to the text box on the Web page.

-The default shortcut key:
+The default shortcut keys:

-- Next input field: F2
+- Next input box: F2
-- Previous input field: Shift+F2
+- Previous input box: Shift+F2
 - Unfocus: F4

-Feature:
+- First input box: Default unspecified
+- Last input box: Default unspecified

+Features:

-- You can press it repeatedly to move to the next or previous field.
+- Press the key repeatedly to move to the next or previous input box.
-- You can focus the closest input field in the active area.
+- Focus is available on the nearest input box in the active area of the scrolled page.
-- You can check the location of the field with marker.
+- Markers allow you to locate the input box.
 - These settings can be changed on the Options page.

 <br/>